MlleDR/MlleDR.github.io/README.md

-# Sketch : point-around-circle
+# Sketch : point-on-circle
-Creates a vector around a given circle.
+Creates a vector on a given circle.

 ## pX(cX, radius, angle) and pY(cY, radius, angle)
 *cX* and *cY* define the position of the circle at init.